 Last week I saw Will presenting on technical issues associated with SEO.
 One of the key issues he presented on was site speed.
 Specifically, the cost of ignoring site speed as a performance and revenue indicator.
-Will’s own experiences of Distilled’s performance issues (mostly resolved by implementing Cloudflare) were a stark reminder of the importance of building at least a basic knowledge of CDN (content delivery network) implementation.
+Will’s own experiences of Distilled’s performance issues were a stark reminder of the importance of building at least a basic knowledge of CDN (content delivery network) implementation.

 Why bother with site speed?